For once, Cherokee actor Wes Studi cast as romantic co-star | WTOP News

 “I thought it was about time, yeah,” Studi, 74, says chuckling.

 In “A Love Song,” a tender indie drama starring another long-pigeonholed character actor, Dale Dickey, Studi is for the first time cast as a romantic co-star.
-Dickey plays a woman camping by a mountain lake awaiting the visit of an old flame.
+Dickey (“Winter’s Bone,” “Hell or High Water”) plays a woman camping by a mountain lake awaiting the visit of an old flame.

 Studi, the Cherokee actor who masterfully played the defiant Huron warrior Magua in Michael Mann’s “The Last of the Mohicans” and who got his first big break playing the character credited only as “the toughest Pawnee” in “Dances With Wolves,” hasn’t been limited entirely to what he calls “leather and feathers” roles.
 But it’s sometimes taken some extra effort.
 When he heard Mann was making “Heat,” Studi called up the director and got himself a part as a police detective.